Mountain rescuers heft ailing St. Bernard off English peak

 They said Daisy was recovering from her ordeal.

-Scafell Pike, 978 meters (3,209 feet) above sea level, is located in the Lake District National Park in Cumbria.
+Scafell Pike, 3,209 feet above sea level, is located in the Lake District National Park in Cumbria.

 The Wasdale Mountain Rescue team relies on donations to fund their mountain safety efforts.